Bruce773/WebDev-Lessons/README.md

 - [ ] Maybe move the pages object to Contentful rather than having it in the scripts.js file
 - [ ] Work on adding a class count indicator to each dropdown menu
 - [ ] Work on adding an About page w/ bio and site mission
-- [ ] Add modole to home page with revolving info:
+- [ ] Add modal to home page with revolving info:
     - [ ] "If you haven't already, join our Slack group..."
     - [ ] "..."
     - [ ] "..."